dell/PyU4V/docs/source/contribute.rst

    If you do not have all the versions of Python installed, just run tox on the versions you have.

-Once the above tests all run clean and CI tests are run to ensure there is no impact on existing functionality, PyU4V core reviewers will review the code to ensure it conforms to all conventions outlined in the section below.
-If all looks good we will merge it to the PyU4V master branch.
+Once the above tests all run clean and a pull request has been opened, PyU4V core reviewers will review the code to ensure it conforms to all conventions outlined in the section below.
+If the code looks good we will run CI on it internally to ensure that it does not break any current functionality.
+If all the tests run cleanly and two approvals from core reviewers is achieved we will merge it to PyU4V in the target branch.

 Conventions
 -----------